oxcompsoc/learntocode/session2/README.md

         i+=4
         print(i)
     ```

+*When attempting these exercises, I suggest you type out the code by hand, rather than copy-pasting it.
+Pay attention to all of the symbols you are typing and see if you can recall why they are there.*

 2)  Create a program that asks the user to input a number `n`, and then prints the first `n` natural numbers in reverse order.
 E.g. if `n` is 4, your program should print: '4 3 2 1', each number being on a new line. (*Hint: model your program after one of the programs we already wrote.*)

 3)  Complete the program below, which asks the user to input a number `n` and then prints the product of the first `n` natural numbers.
 E.g. if the input is 4, your program should calculate 1 * 2 * 3 * 4 and print the result.

     ```python
     n = int(input("Please enter a number: "))